Welcome. We appreciate you being here! Thank you for listening.

 BOB DOROUGH ~ ROBERTA DONNAY

-- New Jazz Recording to be released this year -
+- New Jazz Recording to be released (we still don't know the release date) -

 Here's the back story: